ceramicnetwork/docs/docs/authentication/key-did/provider.md

-# Key DID Provider
+# Key DID Provider Ed25519
-Key DID Provider is a [DID Provider](../../learn/glossary.md#did-provider) for the [Key DID Method](./method.md).
+Key DID Provider Ed25519 is a [DID Provider](../../learn/glossary.md#did-provider) for the [Key DID Method](./method.md) that works with `Ed25519` key pairs.
 It allows you to create and use Key DIDs within your application.

-## Supported key types
-Key DID Provider implementations are specific to the type of cryptographic key pair that you are using, however they can all use the same [Key DID Resolver](./resolver.md).
-Below find a list of supported key types, and their respective providers.

-- **ED25519 Key DID Provider**: Works with Ed25519 cryptographic key pairs.
-You can find the JavaScript implementation at [`ceramicnetwork/key-did-provider-ed25519`](https://github.com/ceramicnetwork/key-did-provider-ed25519){:target="_blank"}.

 ## **Installation**
+Before installing Key DID Provider Ed25519, you must have [installed a Ceramic client](../../build/installation.md).
+By following the steps below, users will be able to [perform writes](../../build/writes.md) on Ceramic using a Key DID.

 ### 1. Install from npm